GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdToughnessDominated/Example.rst

 #######################################################
-Toughness dominated KGD problem
+Toughness dominated KGD hydraulic fracture
 #######################################################

 ------------------------------------------------------------------
 Description of the case
 ------------------------------------------------------------------

-We consider a plane-strain hydraulic fracture propagating in an infinite homogeneous medium due to the injection of a fluid into the fracture with a rate :math:`Q_0` in a period from 0 to :math:`t_{max}`.
-The injected fluid flows in the fracture with respect to the lubrication equation resulting from the mass conservation and the Poiseuille law.
-It relates the fracture aperture to the fluid pressure via the fluid viscosity :math:`\mu`.
-On the other side, the fluid pressure is linked to the fracture aperture through the mechanical deformation of the solid matrix that is characterized by rock elastic properties: the Young modulus :math:`E` and Poisson ratio :math:`\nu` or the anisotropic elastic stiffnesses.
-The fracture growth is controlled by comparing the stress intensity factor and rock toughness :math:`K_{Ic}`.
+In this example, we consider a plane-strain hydraulic fracture propagating in an infinite, homogeneous and elastic medium,  due to fluid injection at a rate :math:`Q_0` during a period from 0 to :math:`t_{max}`.
+Two dimensional KGD fracture is characterized as a vertical fracture with a rectangle-shaped cross section.
+For verification purpose, the presented numerical model is restricted to the assumptions used to analytically solve this problem `(Bunger et al., 2005) <https://link.springer.com/article/10.1007%2Fs10704-005-0154-0>`__.
+Vertical and impermeable fracture surface is assumed, which eliminate the effect of fracture plane inclination and fluid leakoff.
+The injected fluid flows within the fracture, which is assumed to be governed by the lubrication equation resulting from the mass conservation and the Poiseuille law.
+Fracture profile is related to fluid pressure distribution, which is mainly dictated by fluid viscosity :math:`\mu`.
+In addition, fluid pressure contributes to the fracture development through the mechanical deformation of the solid matrix, which is characterized by rock elastic properties, including the Young modulus :math:`E`, and the Poisson ratio :math:`\nu`.

+For toughness-dominated fractures, more work is spent to split the intact rock than that applied to move the fracturing fluid.
+To make the case identical to the toughness dominated asymptotic solution, incompressible fluid with an ultra-low viscosity of 0.001 cp and medium rock toughness should be defined.
+Fracture is propagating with the creation of new surface if the stress intensity factor exceeds rock toughness :math:`K_{Ic}`.

-Analytical results exist for some cases.
-We consider for example the toughness dominated regime and isotropic homogeneous impermeable rock, the exact analytical result of the fracture length :math:`\ell`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the injection point can be obtained by following closed-form solutions `(Bunger et al., 2005) <https://link.springer.com/article/10.1007%2Fs10704-005-0154-0>`__:
+In toughness-storage dominated regime, asymptotic solutions of the fracture length :math:`\ell`, the net pressure :math:`p_0` and the fracture aperture :math:`w_0` at the injection point for the KGD fracture are provided by `(Bunger et al., 2005) <https://link.springer.com/article/10.1007%2Fs10704-005-0154-0>`__:

 .. math::
    \ell = 0.9324 X^{ -1/6 } (\frac{ E_p Q_0^3 }{ 12\mu })^{ 1/6 } t^{ 2/3 }